mdavis-xyz/staves-typst/src/README.md

 ```

 The octave boundaries are between each C and the B below it.
 (Not between A and G).

+Middle C is octave 4.
+The B one semitone below it is octave 3.
+(The B one semitone below it is also a C flat.
+We say it's Cb4, not Cb3.)

 ### Index Based